ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 Now after I know for sure how much CC I'll get for 1000 CLN, let's do the trade.
 But what if between that time when I checked quote and called `change` function, someone other called changed before me?
 I'll get different CC amount!
 Sometime It can be more (which is good), but sometimes less.
 Do I'm ok with less?
 If yes how much less I'm ok with?
 Of course this difference is significant only on some edge cases, but we got that too covered.

-First, let's approve that 1000 CLN for the `MarkerMaker`.
+First, let's approve that 1000 CLN for the `MarketMaker`.
 After this is done we are going to call different implementation of `change`.
 One that receives 4 arguments, 3 of them are the same and `minReturn` is the new one.
 With this argument I specify what is the minimum amount of tokens I agree to receive in return.
 If the exchange rate changed and I'm going to receive less than `minReturn`, the deal got canceled and the transaction is reverted.
 I just pay for the Gas.

+I want to make sure that I don't get less than the value that was promised by `quote`.
+I fill in `minReturn` argument with 471765614363247798186 (`quote`'s answer').
+After a while, checking the [transaction](https://ropsten.etherscan.io/tx/0x6c711ea96f507a8e71330fb5a3f4b675c81eda3083a2b2b707217802f199e673) I see that this is exactly the amount of tokens I got.
+Looks solid.

+Now I want to try to exchange another 1000 CLN for the same exchange rate.
+I know this is impossible but for once I want to show you a failed transaction.
+Actually Ethereum doesn't give a reason why the [transaction](https://ropsten.etherscan.io/tx/0x1bc68cacb5bf67dcb0d3c0ee8eedf124171aadeaaa52f5107f5806649aa31a05) failed, so you should trust me for that one.
+But when I run again `quote` for 1000 CLN I'm getting a `returnAmount` of ~366 CC, so this makes sense.

+Well, there's the most of functionality of Market Maker.